Technology-Notes/Distributed-Systems-Complete/README.md

 The note in this section would implement the "record visit" function, separately,  using

-- S3 with AWS SDK
 - LAMP - provide interface to add record for a website
-- DynamoDB with Node.js - local-hosted

 ##### Launch a VM